DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 2. Create an [API key](https://liveobjects.orange-business.com/#/config/apikeys) for your device.
 Give it a name, select the *Device access* role and validate.
 Copy the key.
 3. In the [arduino_secrets.h](./arduino_secrets.h) file:
    - Paste your API key as initialization value for the `SECRET_LIVEOBJECTS_API_KEY` variable -keep the double quotes!
-   - Fill in the cellular credentials if needed (pin code, APN information, etc).
+   - Fill in the cellular credentials if needed (pin code, APN information).
 Most of the time, APN will set up automatically.
 Your SIM card may have a "0000" pin code, unless you deactivated it using the [Pin management](https://github.com/arduino-libraries/MKRNB/blob/master/examples/Tools/PinManagement/PinManagement.ino) sketch, provided with the MKRNB library.
 4. In the [Arduino_MKR1500NB.ino](./Arduino_MKR1500NB.ino) sketch, you can choose wheter or not using TLS security with the MQTT protocol:
 ```c++
   // Set MQTT security: